Ferratauris/hugo/content/en/linux/lpic-1/6-grub-configuration.md

 ```
 sudo code /etc/default/grub
 ```
+Let's break that down.
+sudo (substitute user do) code (program to be used) /etc/default/grub (path to file we want to open in the program)

 But if you are working on a server with no fancy GUI installed and you need to stay in a terminal to edit settings, you will need to run sudoedit /etc/deafault/grub

 ```
 sudoedit /etc/default/grub
 ```

+Let's break that down
-An editor will open with some settings that can be changed.
+sudoedit (substitute user do edit) /etc/default/grub (path to file) An editor will open with some settings that can be changed.

 When this file is changed, it will not take immediate effect.
 The Bootloader is read only and we are not allowed to make changes.